51Degrees/documentation/src/devicedetection/pattern.md

 **Difference** 0
 **Method** Exact

-This revised user agent returns precisely the same device details as the original because the detection algorithm knows the presence of “Opera Mobi,” at these character positions are unimportant.
+This revised user agent returns precisely the same device details as the original because the detection algorithm knows the presence of “AAAAAA” at these character positions are unimportant.
 Knowledge of the positions of relevant sub strings improves performance and accuracy as irrelevant characters do not provide distractions.
-Regular expression based solutions suffer from this problem.
+In contrast, regular expression based solutions often suffer from considering these unimportant characters when determining the details of the device.

 # Additional Matching Methods
 Four different methods are used to match user agents against device information.
 The most commonly used is the exact match shown in the examples above.